 About Carol Roth

-Carol Roth is the creator of the Future File™ legacy planning system, “recovering” investment banker, billion-dollar dealmaker, investor, entrepreneur, national media personality and author of the New York Times bestselling book, The Entrepreneur Equation.
+Carol Roth is the creator of the Future File ® legacy planning system, “recovering” investment banker, billion-dollar dealmaker, investor, entrepreneur, national media personality and author of the New York Times bestselling book, The Entrepreneur Equation.
 She is a judge on the Mark Burnett-produced technology competition show, America’s Greatest Makers and TV host and contributor, including host of Microsoft’s Office Small Business Academy.
 She is also an advisor to companies ranging from startups to major multi-national corporations and has an action figure made in her own likeness.

 Bank of America, N.A. engages with Carol Roth to provide informational materials for your discussion or review purposes only.
 Carol Roth is a registered trademark, used pursuant to license.
 The third parties within articles are used under license from Carol Roth.
 Consult your financial, legal and accounting advisors, as neither Bank of America, its affiliates, nor their employees provide legal, accounting and tax advice.